rmorabia/radhika.dev/src/posts/algorithms.md

 Alongside InterviewCake, there are a few things I’ll be doing:

  **Reading:**  [Easy to Advanced Data Structures by William Fiset](https://www.youtube.com/watch?v=Qmt0QwzEmh0&list=PLDV1Zeh2NRsB6SWUrDFW2RmDotAfPbeHu).
-This was recommended to me by [Chris’s excellent blog post about his algorithm studying](https://chrisdoescoding.com/posts/5/).
+This was recommended to me by [Chris’ excellent blog post about his algorithm studying](https://chrisdoescoding.com/posts/5/).
 It’s nice to have readings on InterviewCake and video explanations on YouTube to look for.

 **Questions:** [LeetCode](https://leetcode.com).
 What else is there to say?
 I’m not doing anything special with this yet, just practicing alongside what I’ve already covered on InterviewCake.